Edge Statistics for Lozenge Tilings of Polygons, I: Concentration of Height Function on Strip Domains: Main Results

 Let us briefly comment on these constraints.
 The first guarantees that the associated tiling is one of a double-sided trapezoid, as depicted in \Cref{ddomain}.
-The second and third together will guarantee that the arctic boundary for the tiling has only one cusp, and the cusp location is not a tangency location.
-The fourth implies that there are at most two tangency locations along the arctic boundary (and are along the leftmost and rightmost components of the arctic curve, if they exist); The fifth condition is technical.The statements \eqref{qf} and \eqref{q0f} hold for any polygonal domain and slices of (an explicit perturbation of) one given by a polygonal domain.
+The second states the limit shape is one of the two cases in \Cref{dldomain}.
+Item (a) in the third statement guarantees that the arctic boundary for the tiling has only one cusp, and the cusp location is not a tangency location.
+Item (b) in the third statement implies that there are at most two tangency locations along the arctic boundary (and are along the leftmost and rightmost components of the arctic curve, if they exist); Item (c), (d) and (e) in the third statement are technical.
+Item (c) holds if there exists a height function $H^\circ$ on $\fD'$ extending the boundary data $\tilde h$, and all the slopes $\nabla H^\circ(x,t)\in \mathcal T$; see \cite[Proposition 7.10]{RT}.
+In particular Item (c) and (d) hold for any polygonal domain and slices of (an explicit perturbation of) one given by a polygonal domain.
 For \eqref{e:injecthi}, it is crucial that the limit shape does not have cusps pointing at opposite directions.
 In our case, the limit shape has at most one cusp, it could in principle be weakened; we impose it since doing so will substantially simplify our proofs later.

 For our main application in Part II of this series \cite{AH2}, we will take the limit shape from the tiling of a thin slice of (an explicit perturbation of) one given by a polygonal domain $\fP$, and Assumption \ref{xhh} holds.
 We postpone a detailed discussion to Appendix \ref{s:thin}.